How To Color-Code Boxes for Moving

 Unpacking should be the best part of the entire moving process.
 No, really!

 You’ve already coordinated all of the logistics of renting a truck and hiring Helpers, you’ve packed everything up, moved, and unloaded your rental truck.
-Now all that’s left to do is go through all of your boxes and get everything in its place so you can enjoy your new home!
+Now all that’s left to do is go through all your boxes and get everything in its place so you can enjoy your new home!

 So why do some people still dread unpacking?
-Well, imagine sitting amongst a mountain of boxes with no clue what’s inside any of them or where everything is going to go.
-Okay … yeah, that does sound pretty dreadful.
-But it doesn’t have to be that way!
-By planning your unpack, you can save time, money and headaches.
+Well, imagine sitting amongst a mountain of boxes with no clue what’s inside any of them or where everything will go.
+When you put it like that it does sound pretty awful!
+But it doesn’t have to be that way.
+Here are some tips on how to make the process a lot easier than you might be dreading.

-We all know the quote, “If you fail to plan, you plan to fail.”
-The most important step to a smooth unpacking experience is proper planning before your move.
+Why is unpacking after moving so hard?
+Well, we all know the quote, “If you fail to plan, you plan to fail.”
+If you’re not prepared, it won’t go well.
+Proper planning before your move is the most important step to a smooth unpacking experience

-Here are some things you should do before moving day to make unpacking easier.
+How do you make unpacking after a move easier?
+Here are some things you should do before moving day to prepare and make your unpacking process as smooth as possible.

-Take Photos Before You Start Packing
+1. Take photos Before You Start Packing

 Before you touch anything, we want you to take out your phone and have a little home photo shoot.